 Your memories are always worth preserving.

-Harry Potter had the luxury of a Pensieve, an object that “siphons the excess thoughts from one’s mind, pours them into the basin, and examines them at one’s leisure.”
-But we muggles have to do it by hand.
-Take the time to write down your memories, or tell them to a friend or family member.
-Everyone can learn from someone else’s experiences.
+Harry Potter had the luxury of a Pensieve—an object that "siphons the excess thoughts from one's mind, pours them into the basin, and examines them at one's leisure."
+But, unfortunately, we muggles have to do it by hand.
+So, take the time to write down your memories and snap photos; one day you'll look back on those moments past with a faint smile and sense of nostalgia.

-If you can’t say the spell correctly, it will never work.
-As Hermione reminded Harry, “It’s Wing-GAR-dium Levi-O-sa.
-Make the ‘gar’ nice and long.”
-If wizard kids can figure out these complicated spells, surely your Facebook friends can remember the difference between “your” and “you’re.”
-For more amazing grammar advice, learn the right way to spell The 25 Most Commonly Misspelled Words in America.
+If you can't say the spell correctly, it will never work.
+As Hermione once reminded Harry, "It's Wing-GAR-dium Levi-O-sa.
+Make the ‘gar' nice and long."
+If wizard kids can figure out these complicated spells, surely your Facebook friends can remember the difference between "your" and "you're."

 If you treat the animals and plants with respect and care, they'll take care of you.

-The world is a symbiotic place.
-Bow to the Hippogriff and they will help you soar.
+The world is a symbiotic place, so treat it with care—it might just pay off in the long run.
+For instance, if you bow to the Hippogriff, they will help you soar.

 Always keep chocolate around.

-You never know when you’re going to need it.
-As Harry found out, chocolate is the only antidote for a horrifying encounter with a Dementor.
-Hey, not like we needed another reason to love chocolate, but we’ll take it!
+You never know when you're going to need it.
+For instance, just like Harry found out, chocolate is the only antidote for a horrifying encounter with a Dementor.
+Hey, it's not like we needed another reason to love chocolate, but we'll take it!

 The wand chooses the wizard.

-Or, don’t put a round peg in a square hole.
-You were meant to do something in the world.
-It’ll choose you, not the other way around.
+Or, in other words, don't put a round peg in a square hole.
+You were meant to do something amazing in this world, and it'll choose you, not the other way around.

-There’s always going to be the teacher who hates you.
+There's always going to be a teacher who doesn't like you.